 Juntos, which means “Together” in Spanish, is a group that works provide Latino 8th to 12th grade students and their parents with knowledge, skills and resources to keep youth engaged during high school and to encourage the students to continue their education in college.
 It started at Columbia High School, and one of its members, Daniel Salazar, interned with the federation and introduced staff to the group.

-The federation works with Juntos youth on hands-on science experiences and exposes them to natural resource career options they might not otherwise know about.
+The federation worked with Juntos youth on hands-on science experiences and exposed them to natural resource career options they might not otherwise have known about.
 Juntos members have accomplished many environmental improvement projects in Tyrrell County, including low impact development projects and participation in the Adopt a Highway Program.

 Brunswick County Habitat for Humanity